 In my country – Slovakia, where I come from, we have identical bread called Vianočka and it is baked mostly during Christmas or Easter Holidays.

 Together with our Keto “Potato” Salad it is a dish, that needs to be served during a Christmas day.

 This plaited or braided bread was and still is the symbol representing Christ child wrapped in cloth.
 Therefore, could not be missed on a Christmas table.

 Mostly used for breakfast, it was and still is one of the most favorite bread, loved by children because of the sweetness.

 Those days you can get this bread throughout the whole year in different varieties.
 Mostly it is on a sweet side, sometimes with added raisins, sometimes dried fruits, in occasion also a rum essence is added.

 Only after researching about this bread for the article, I have found out, this Braided bread or Challah bread is well known in almost every country in the world.
-Just under a completely different name to mention some:
+Poland, Armenia, Romania, Finland, Turkey, Germany, Slovakia just to name a few.

 - Poland – Baigiel, Chalka